NukeManDan/polkadot-gitcoin-hackathon/README.md

 https://youtu.be/--edfFEwaqw

-*NOTE: I was able to deploy and end the auuction, but not bid.
-This was a Rexmix issue.
+*NOTE: I was able to deploy and end the auction, but not bid.
+This was a Rexmix issue, I needed to SET THE VALUE of the transaction to bid! :sob:

 NOT a Plasm issue :grin:*

 #### [[INTERMEDIATE] (Acala) Enable NFT Support](https://gitcoin.co/issue/AcalaNetwork/polakdot-hello-world-acala/1/100023951)